 Gelatine is extracted from the denatured collagen in the ossein with warm water and is done in a number of steps, each being an individual extraction.
 The water temperature is increased with each consecutive extraction.
 The first is carried out usually at 50 to 60 $^{\circ}$ C, the last one at 100 $^{\circ}$ C. Individual consecutive extractions can however be done at the same temperature.
 The gelatine concentration of the extract is normally between 3 and 8 %.

-By the extraction process, H-bridge bonds and VanderWaals forces maintaining the collagen helix are broken, allowing individual collagen molecules to dissolve.
-Breakage of peptide bonds is promoted by an acid environment and elevated temperature.
-The first extracted gelatine therefore has the highest gel strength.
-Later extracts at higher temperature have lower gel strengths because of more thermal breakdown
+By the extraction process, H-bridge bonds and Van der Waals forces maintaining the collagen helix are broken, allowing individual collagen molecules to dissolve.
+The process is not ideal and, especially at higher temperatures, peptide bonds in the collagen molecules are broken.
+Further, not all covalent connections have been removed during liming.
+The first gelatine extracted mainly consists of single collagen chains and therefore has the highest gel strength and the lowest viscosity.
+Part of it will however consist of broken chains, double chains and even triple chains.
+Gelatine that is extracted later in the process will generally have a more irregular composition and consequently a lower gel strength and higher viscosity.
+In these later extracts the role of thermal decomposition of the collagen starts to become more important.

 Industrially, extraction is executed as follows.
-In the extraction vessels, pre-heated water is added to the ossein, or cold water is added, which is then heated in the extractors.
+In the extraction pre-heated water is added to the ossein, or cold water is added which is then heated in the extractors.
 The extractors are either stirred or the water is circulated over the ossein bed.
 This is continued until a gelatine concentration of about 5 % is reached.
 The extract is then drained, the extractor is filled again with water and extraction continued, usually at higher temperature.
 The drained extract usually passes a sieve or a mesh to trap large particles.
 If during an extraction step the concentration does not increase sufficiently, the temperature is increased.
 Extraction is stopped when the concentration does not reach 3 % at the final extraction temperature, or when insufficient ossein is left.
-Temperature is generally not increased by more than 10°C, both at consecutive steps and during an extraction step.
+Temperature is generally not increased by more than $10^{\circ}$ C, both at consecutive steps and during an extraction step.